N03082705/ELSpring2018/misc/Readme.md

-My miscellaneous items can be placed here
+I will place my miscellaneous items used in my projects here.